(Editor’s note: This post is updated as of September 5, 2015, due to a recent comment that suggests this is still a real safety issue.

-The airline was Sunwing, and their lackadaisical response is kind of a bummer, especially since we have had such wonderful experiences with them on our flights to Cayo Santa Maria and Trinidad, Cuba.
+The airline was Sunwing, and their response was kind of a bummer, especially since we have had such wonderful experiences with them on our flights to Cayo Santa Maria and Trinidad, Cuba.
 Not all flight crews are created equal, and sadly, not all customer service reps are either.
-Sunwing‘s Terri Hamilton responded to Amanda’s query, and I was cc’d on the correspondence (emphasis mine):
+Sunwing responded to Amanda’s query, and I was cc’d on the correspondence (emphasis mine):

 Please note that during Flight Attendant training, we advise our trainees that they should allow passengers to fasten their own seatbelt, open their own window shade, put their own armrest down, etc. Additionally, we always encourage infants to be secured, whether the seat belt sign is on or off during flight.
 Lying across the parent’s lap, although we are sure is more comfortable for the parent, is not the most secure for the infant (in the event of unexpected turbulence,) which unfortunately can happen.
 Little tiny fingers can easily fit into less visible areas on the aircraft that an adult may not even think twice about, which is why it is the recommended best practice if the infant remains in the seated, “burping” position or in an approved Child Restraint Device (i.e. car seat) during the flight.

-Personally, I think Terri’s (and Sunwing’s) response is lame.
+Personally, I think the response is lame.
 You can read it in its entirety here.
-In Amanda’s reply to Terri she pointed out that you’re not going to hold an infant in the burping position for the duration of a flight – ANY length of flight.
+In Amanda’s reply she pointed out that you’re not going to hold an infant in the burping position for the duration of a flight – ANY length of flight.
 And I tried to clarify to Terri that, while it would have been nice if the flight attendants had shown some concern for an injured baby in their cabin, the real issue here is that the armrest is a potential safety hazard.
-Friends found a link to a similar incident on a Quantas 380.
-(I think it’s worthwhile to note that Sunwing did not respond to Amanda’s reply).
+Friends found a link to a similar incident on a Qantas 380.
+(Sunwing did not respond to Amanda’s reply).

-Amanda first told me about this in March.
-The reason it’s taken so long for me to write about it is that Amanda and I have been doing a bit of “research” (ie intentionally pinching fingers in armrest hinges) on the myriad of flights we’ve taken over the past few months.
+It took me a while to write about this because Amanda and I have been doing a bit of “research” (ie intentionally pinching fingers in armrest hinges) on the myriad of flights we’ve taken over the past few months.